Stop Six, Fort Worth, Texas

-Stop Six is a neighborhood in south-east Fort Worth, Texas (USA).

-Stop Six, a mostly African-American neighborhood, is known for Dunbar High, whose basketball team won the high school state championship in 1993, 2002, and 2006.
+Stop Six is a historically black neighborhood in southeast Fort Worth, Texas (USA) known for Dunbar High, whose basketball team won the high school state championship in 1993, 2002, and 2006.
 The neighborhood's name comes from the fact that it was once the sixth stop without an otherwise identifying landmark on the Northern Texas Traction Co.
 Interurban electric streetcar system that ran between Fort Worth and Dallas.

 History

 Circa 1896, Amanda Davis, the first African-American to live in the area, paid a white man and obtained 1 acre of land.
 Davis built a cabin on her property.
 The area for a period was called Cowanville, after a couple who purchased a house in the area in 1902, Alonzo and Sarah Cowan.
 The Brockman and Stalcup families also became a part of the community.
 Marcia Melton of Texas Christian University Magazine characterized Stop Six in its initial period as "a community of small farms and homesteads".

 By the 1920s the area's layout had developed.